ixxeL-DevOps/GitOps-home/README.md

 ```
 ## Tooling apps

-For applications managed by administrators, its is recommended to host then inside this repository.
-You cna use complex structure for `ApplicationSet` to handle multiple clusters values:
+For applications managed by administrators, its is recommended to host them inside this repository.
+You can use complex structure for `ApplicationSet` to handle multiple clusters values:

 Example with nginx:
 ```yaml